Onyx-Protocol/Onyx/docs/core/reference/cored.md

 * **RATELIMIT_TOKEN**: Maximum number of requests-per-second
 allowed with an individual access token.
-Requests made beyond the limit will receive a `4xx` response.
+Requests made beyond the limit will receive an HTTP 429 response.

     Can be stacked with **RATELIMIT_REMOTE_ADDR**.

 * **RATELIMIT_REMOTE_ADDR**: Maximum number of requests-per-second
 allowed fro a remote IP address.
-Requests made beyond the limit will receive a `4xx` response.
+Requests made beyond the limit will receive an HTTP 429 response.

     Can be stacked with **RATELIMIT_TOKEN**.

-* **BOOTURL**: Setting value causes the `cored` process to join an existing Chain Core cluster if it's not already a member.
+* **BOOTURL**: Setting this value causes the `cored` process to join an existing Chain Core cluster if it's not already a member.
 If it is already a member of a cluster, this has no effect.

-    This should be the url of any `cored` process already in the cluster, or a load balancer that forwards requests to any node.
+    This should be the URL of any `cored` process already in the cluster, or a load balancer that forwards requests to any node.

 ## Mutual TLS